PavelProdan/textimo_backend/readme.md

 ## Documenation

-The release executable is a NodeJS app exported with PKG.
-If you want to test or develop locally you have to clone the master branch and install the node modules.
-A REST API documenation is available at "http://localhost/api-docs" using Swagger.
-The page that contains the livestream is available at http://localhost/LivePage.
+Regardless of whether you develop locally or directly in production, the full App is available on the *main* branch and uses port 3000.
+The REST API documenation is available "/api-docs" route using Swagger.
+The page that contains the livestream is available at "/LivePage".

+It's important to don't delete the files in "database" folder.
+You can remove the content using the API routes.

+In *index.js* you can find the main NodeJS App and the project uses a simple route-service schema.
+All routes are available in the "routes" folder and in the "services" folder you can find the backend process that interacts with the database.

 ## Contributing